zhaleff/hyprcraft/README.md

 A workspace where you can develop the best code of your life, with configurations tailored for a visually pleasing experience.
 Featuring Catppuccin Mocha colors.

+> [!NOTE]
+> Repository in development; suggestions or issues can be discussed on Discord.

 <p align="center">
   <img src="https://raw.githubusercontent.com/catppuccin/catppuccin/main/assets/footers/gray0_ctp_on_line.svg?sanitize=true" />
 </p>